MIvoter: Building our Seats & Incumbents Database from Election data

 4. Key data sources.

 1. State data.
-The SoS publishes an (easily parseable) HTML page with all state-level election results.
+The SoS publishes the results of all state-level election results, at (for example) the Nov 2024 elections page.
 This includes all Federal and State-wide elections, all Michigan House and Michigan Senate elections, and (critcally) all judicial elections.
-See, for example, the Nov 2024 elections page.

 2. County data.
 Each of the 83 Michigan counties is responsible for publishing the election results inside their county.
 But from there, it becomes a classic good news, bad news story: